Yoga Therapy is…

 Who Needs Yoga Therapy?

 • Yoga Therapy has been proved effective in supporting with chronic pain, physical ailments, and chronic or acute health conditions; yet, just as any other alternative healing method, it is not intended as a substitute for traditional medical care, nor is this profession (or I personally) making any claims to “heal” or “cure” anyone’s body or mind, or to reverse any diagnosis, illness, pain, or injury.
+As mentioned above, yoga therapy is merely setting the ideal conditions for physical, mental and emotional well-being through the tools offered.
+It is inteded to be used as a complementary or integrative therapy.

 FAQs